In this guide we’ll show you exactly how to plan an email marketing campaign in 7 steps, as well as showing you the best email marketing tools to use.

 Step 3: Segment your mailing list

-Use your email marketing services provider to segment your mailing list and build content-specific email campaigns, tailored for each group.
+One of the most important things to do when looking at how to plan an email marketing campaign is to use your email tool provider to segment your mailing list and build content-specific email campaigns, tailored for each group.

 For example, you might build a more detailed and comprehensive email for users who are frequent customers of your site, but for newer customers, you may send them a more basic introductory email to introduce them to the services you offer.

 As the emails each group will be more relevant to them, this will result in a higher open rate and greater engagement.

 Subject lines are so important as they are the first thing a subscriber will see in their inbox.